RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2021-01-08-model_free_qlearning_algorithm.md

 ![map]({{site.baseurl}}/assets/images/results_images/robotmesh/mapqlearning.png){:class="img-responsive"}

-Being the green cells the start and end points, the black cells the bombs the "robot" must avoid and the blue cells the optimal path to achieve the goal.
+Being the green cells the start and end points, the black cells the bombs that the "robot" must avoid and the blue cells the optimal path to achieve the goal.
-The hyperparameters winners are the following:
+The winners hyperparameters have been the following:

 - GAMMA = 0.95
 - LEARNING RATE = 0.9
 - EXPLORATION_MIN = 0.000001
 - EXPLORATION_DECAY = 0.999

 And the results, as shown in the video are indicated within the following graphics: